bandang0/astro_reduce/README.md

 After running, the final reduced images can be found in the `reduced/` folder.
 The reduction process and the nomenclature for the naming of the files in the `tmp/` and `reduced/` folders are given in the _Reduction method_ paragraph below.

 __Note:__ It is highly recommended to inspect the intermediate images produced by `astro_reduce` before considering the final reduced images.
+Also, we highly recommend you inspect your raw images and eliminate any bad ones before launching the reduction.

 ## Installing
 The `astro_reduce` program can be installed from the PyPI under the name `astro-reduce`.
 This package provides the command with all options.